HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing.markdown

 4. Right click on the field and a context menu will appear: <br />  ![](/Images/Razl/compare11.PNG)
 5. Click the Ignore Field

-When a field is ignored Razl will re-compare all loaded items and the fields name will have a strikethrough:
+When a field is ignored Sitecore Razl will re-compare all loaded items and the fields name will have a strikethrough:

 ![](/Images/Razl/compare12.PNG)